nairnavya/nuclear-physics-projects/README.md

-# Computational Physics Models in Python
+# Computational Nuclear Physics Models in Python

 This repository contains a collection of projects focused on modeling and simulating physical systems using Python.
 Each project is self-contained in its own directory and demonstrates various numerical methods and data analysis techniques.